ReginaC336/ReginaC336.github.io/README.md

 ## Regina Calloway, PhD

 Hello!
-I am Regina Calloway, a cognitive psychologist with 11 years of experince researching learning, memory, and language processing.
-I measure and assess elements of human cognition and ways to modulate cognitive functions via **neuromodualation** and behavioral interventions.
+I am Regina Calloway, a cognitive psychologist with 11 years of experince researching memory, leanring, cognitive effort, and language processing.
+I use behavioral and neuroimaging techniques to investigate the effects of **neuromodualation** and behavioral interventions on **human cognition**.
 I have a passion for expanding our knowledge of how the **human brain** works to benefit members of society.
 I am currently a Postoctoral Research Fellow at the University of Maryland (T32 National Institutes for Health Training Grant from the Center of the Evlutionary Biology of Hearing).

 ### Markdown